-Rosh Hashanah (Hebrew, "beginning of the year") is the Jewish New Year and the beginning of the ten Days of Awe, which culminate in Yom Kippur.
+Rosh Hashanah (Hebrew, "beginning of the year") is one of the most important Jewish holidays, occurring in September or October on the Gregorian calendar.
+It is the Jewish New Year and the beginning of the ten Days of Awe, which culminate in Yom Kippur.
 It is the day on which the year number changes in the Jewish calendar, although it occurs on the first and second day of Tishri, the seventh Jewish month.
-It is one of the most important Jewish holidays.

 History and Meaning of Rosh Hashanah